LazaroHenrique3/cloneflix-react/README.md

 # Netflix Clone

-Projeto frontend React consumindo a API do TMDB, projeto concluído conforme a videoaula do canal do youtube do Bonieky Lacerda.
+Projeto frontend React consumindo a API do TMDB, projeto concluído conforme a videoaula do canal do youtube do **Bonieky Lacerda**.

-## 👀 Deploy: <a href="https://cloneflix-react.vercel.app">Netflix Clone</a>
+## 👀 Ver deploy! 👉 <a href="https://cloneflix-react.vercel.app">Netflix Clone</a>

 ## 🖼 Screenshots do projeto